cromega08/calcylator/README.md

 ## Installation

+Download the current repository in any dir of your computer and remember the path to it.

 Install calcylator with pip:

-* To install in path and use it as a command:
+* To just install in path and use it as a command:

     ```bash
     pip install /path/to/calcylator/folder
     ```

-* To add the option to edit without need to install each time:
+* To add the option to edit the script without need to install each time:

     ```bash
     pip install -e /path/to/calcylator/folder